sushant-hiray/sushant-hiray.github.io/_posts/2014-9-26-get-your-irc-client.md

 * It gives you an identity, people can recognize you from.
 * You can join channels that require a registered nick, #python, #fedora are examples.
 * It safegaurds and reserves your nick (the one thing people identify you with) on IRC, so that people always know it’s you they’re talking to.
+* Protip: In case you've a common nick try keeping your IRC connections persistent ([irssi + screen](http://www.antonfagerberg.com/archive/my-perfect-irssi-setup/) helps to do that)

 #IRC Etiquette
 <hr/>
 This is perhaps the most important section.
-There’s some basic etiquette that’s considered in good taste, keeping it in mind, and using your common sense, will usually save you from commiting a faux pas.

-* Please don’t expect an immediate response, waiting times vary from 15 minutes to over 24 hours at times depending on channel traffic, timezone and holidays, weekends and so on.
-If you’ve got things to do, let the IRC client run in the background and carry on with your other work.
-* Pls dnt typ lyk dis!!!1 , You won’t be taken seriously.
-Ever.
+Following are some essential etiquettes:

+* Rule \#1: Don't ask to ask
+* Rule \#2: Behave as you would do in a real life conversation
+* Rule \#3: Be patient.
+If there is no activity, it usually means that no one has read what you wrote yet.
+If no one responds, they don't know or didn't notice.
+You can re-try after a while, or ask if anyone has any clue with regards to your question x minutes ago.

-* Don’t PM (i.e `/msg some_user`) without asking for the user’s prior permission on the channel, it’s considered rude by some people and generally not welcome without good reason.
+* Rule \#4: Don’t PM (i.e `/msg sushant`) without asking for the user’s prior permission on the channel, it’s considered rude by some people and generally not welcome without good reason.
-* Be considerate of other people’s time-zones.
+* Rule \#5:  Be considerate of other people’s time-zones.
 The US is roughly 11:30 to 13:30 hours behind Indian Standard Time, Europe is roughly 4:30 to 6:30 hours behind IST, while Japan is roughly 2 hours ahead.

-What’s morning for you is probably not for the rest of the world, act accordingly.
+Thats it all for now.
+Will get back with some more interesting posts.